 1 in 10,000: Occurrence of a white four-leaf clover for every common three-leaved clover.

 40: Pounds of dye needed to turn the Chicago River green for the city's St. Patrick's Day parade.

 7: Places in the U.S. named Shamrock.

 6: Movies in the original "Leprechaun" franchise.
 Jennifer Aniston had one of her first starring roles in the original "Leprechaun," released in 1993.
-A reboot is planned for possible release this year.
+A seventh movie, "Leprechaun: Origins," is planned for release this year.

 4: Ireland's global rank in beer consumption per capita in 2011, with 101.1 liters.